Many people write stories, some as a hobby while some have a dream to get published and become a well-known author.

 They accepts Fiction, Non fiction, Poetry, as well as book reviews.

-Submission Date: Fiction & poetry manuscripts are read from August 1 to April 30; nonfiction manuscripts, however, are read year-round.
+Submission Date: Fiction & poetry manuscripts are read from August 1 to April 30; nonfiction manuscripts, however, are read all year-round.

 The online submission costs $3 and is free if submitted via mail.